fleming79/async-kernel/docs/usage/index.md

 ## Blocking code

-Blocking code should be run in outside the shell thread using one of the following:
+Blocking code should be run in a separate thread using one of the following:

 1. [anyio][anyio.to_thread.run_sync]
 2. [async_kernel.Caller.to_thread][]